 Owning and running a business is usually very laborious, and often emotionally and financially draining.
 Your business can sink pretty quickly without constant updates to your books and corresponding analytical thinking.

-Here are some of the more popular (and simple) small business reports that can be processed in QuickBooks:
+Here are some of the more popular & helpful financial reports that can be processed in QuickBooks:

 - Profit & Loss (Income Statement) for a certain month, quarter or year.